 Beginning with his laying of the foundation stone on August 15th 1534, Doge Andrea Gritti sponsored a reconstruction (to designs by the Florentine Jacopo Sansovino) with the intention of revitalising the area.
+Work was substantially completed by the end of 1554, although consecration wasn't until 1582.
 Sansovino created arguably the first Venetian Renaissance interior, but failed to complete the façade.
 His design is now only preserved on a medal (see right) with Gritti's profile on the obverse, which shows the dome originally planned but never built.
 When Gritti died in 1538 he was buried near the high altar here.
-His place as sponsor was taken in the 1560s Giovanni Grimini who paid for an Istrian stone façade from Palladio, Sansovino's design now being thought old-fashioned.
+His place as sponsor was taken in the 1560s by Giovanni Grimini who paid for an Istrian stone façade from Andrea Palladio, Sansovino's design now being thought old-fashioned.
 This was erected in 1568.
 It was his first-completed ecclesiastical commission and it's a fine and soaring thing (and unusually three-dimensional for him).
-Palladio had hoped that the building which half obscures his façade would be demolished, but it wasn't, and so it can only be appreciated partially or obliquely.
-In the mid-1990s this façade was found to be falling away and was reattached and restored by Venice in Peril.
+Palladio had hoped that the building which half obscures his façade would be demolished, but it wasn't, and so said façade can only be appreciated partially or obliquely.
+In the mid-1990s it was found to be falling away and was reattached and restored by Venice in Peril.
 The church had suffered bomb damage in 1917.

-The Palladian-style overhead gallery supported on columns, which is usually one's first view of this church (see photo below) was built in the mid-19th Century by A. Pigazzi.
-It linked the former Convento delle Pizzochere to the West, which was acquired by the Observant Franciscans in 1838, with the Palazzo Nunciato of 1535, which was given to the Papal Nuncio after the Palazzo di Venezia was received from Pius V, and which had previously been a palace belonging to Doge Andrea Gritti, who is buried in the church.
-(The palazzo's housing the Papal Legate is commemorated by the nearby Salizzade della Gatte, or alley of the female cats, a sweet corruption: la gatte/legate, you see?)
+The Palladian-style overhead gallery supported on columns, which is usually one's first view of this church (see photo below) was built in the mid-19th century by Alvise Pigazzi.
+It linked the former Convento delle Pizzochere to the west, which was acquired by the Observant Franciscans in 1838, with the Palazzo Nunciato of 1535, which was given to the Papal Nuncio after the Palazzo di Venezia was received from Pius V, and which had previously been a palace belonging to Doge Andrea Gritti, who is buried in the church.
+(The palazzo's housing the Papal Legate is commemorated by the nearby Salizzade della Gatte, or alley of the female cats, a clever corruption: la gatte/legate, you see?)
 Both buildings were taken over by the Italian government in 1866 for use as a military tribunal.

-There are five chapels on each side of the nave, some more decorated than others.
+There are five chapels on each side of the nave, some more decorated than others, but most very plain and Franciscan, the better to show off the colours of their altarpieces.
 The first on the left is very finely frescoed by Battista Franco (called Il Semolei) with an Adoration of the Magi over the altar by Federico Zuccari.
 The third on the left is a shiny white marble box with much carving, and some trompe l'oeil painting in the corners by Tiepolo.
 The ceiling, which looks like the work of Tiepolo too, is actually by Girolamo Pellegrini.

 The Capella Santa (named after a miraculous Madonna) contains a Virgin and Child with Saints and Donor (see right) a late Giovanni Bellini which is rather fine despite being obviously ‘and studio’, especially the faces of some of the saints, although the portrait of the donor (Giacomo Dolfin) was changed later.
 Vasari says that Bellini originally provided the church with 'a beautiful picture of the dead Christ' which was so admired by King Louis XI of France that it had to be presented to him as a gift, and that the replacement was less good and reputed to be mostly the work of a pupil of Bellini called Girolamo Mocetti.